superxpro/Foodics-Automation-Assignment/README.md

 To run the REST API scripts, follow these steps:

 1. Clone this repository to your local machine.
-2. Navigate to the `Foodics-api-task` directory.
+2. Navigate to the `Automation-Assignment` directory.
 3. Run the tests using the following command:

 `mvn clean test`